akamai/terraform-provider-akamai/docs/data-sources/property_rules.md

 ---
 layout: "akamai"
 page_title: "Akamai: akamai_property_rules"
-subcategory: "Provisioning"
+subcategory: "Property Provisioning"
 description: |-
  Property rule tree
 ---

 # akamai_property_rules

 ~> **Note** Version 1.0.0 of the Akamai Terraform Provider is now available for the Property Provisioning module.
 To upgrade to the new version, you have to update this data source.
 See [Upgrade to Version 1.0.0](../guides/1.0_migration.md) for details.

 Use the `akamai_property_rules` data source to query and retrieve the rule tree of an existing property version.
 This data source lets you search across the contracts and groups you have access to.

 ## Basic usage